Sonorityscape/ReaScripts/README.md

-Reapack can be downloaded here: https://reapack.com/
+ReaPack can be downloaded here: https://reapack.com/